prof3ssorSt3v3/mad9011/docs/assignments/proj.md

     - Landscape: 1920x1280px

 4. UI prototype URLs [tool: Xd]:
-   **Note:** Follow the usage scenario above to layout your screens in Xd.
-Add interactivity and create a sharable link for submission: Share for Development
+   **Note:** Follow the usage scenario above and use the HDPI splash screen size to layout your prototype in Xd.
+Add interactivity and create a sharable link (Share for Development) for submission.

 ## Submission